almostearthling/when-command-docs/tutorial.rst

 The Tutorial is an Ongoing Task
 ===============================

-This tutorial had been created as a project by itself, and now is part of a bigger project focusing on structured documentation, also to allow it to grow with time: for now it consists of very simple examples, but **When** can be also used to automate complex tasks.
+This tutorial was formerly a project by itself, and now is part of a bigger project focusing on structured documentation, also to allow it to grow with time: for now it consists of very simple examples, but **When** can be also used to automate complex tasks.
 It can be useful for developers,